-Under exceptional circumstances, grant applicants may request pre-approval to use a portion of grant funds towards out-of-province travel costs.
-Requests for pre-approval must be submitted to the Branch prior to the date of travel.
+Under exceptional circumstances, grant applicants may request pre-approval to use a portion of the grant funds towards out-of-province travel costs.
+Requests for pre-approval must be submitted to the branch at least two weeksprior to the date of travel.